ChrisTheCyberCoder/SEI-Project-1/README.md

 Once Homer (Pac-Man) enters an area/zone that they are guarding, the villains go into "chase" mode, this is the mode where the villains chase pacman, given pacman's location.

 When moving, the villains take into consideration the boundaries that they cannot infiltrate: The walls, each-other.
 This essentially stops them from colliding into each-other and going through obstacles they're not supposed to go through.

+It must be noted that the AI mentioned above was incorporated after the deadline as I ran out of time.
+However, the link to Homerman 2.0 with the AI included would be posted on my portfolio, and available in my github.

 ## Collision Detection